Skip to main content

 Data Lifecycle

-• TTL (Time To Live) — Set vault_ttl_days on the tracker to auto-expire data after N days (1-365)
+• TTL (Time To Live) — Set vault_ttl_days on the tracker to auto-expire data after N days (1-365).
+TTL applies to the tracker's own vault only.

 • Manual deletion — Delete individual sources via the API or console